modelon-community/Assimulo/README.md

 To define and solve a problem, first import the solver of choice and the appropriate `Implicit`/`Explicit` class.
 Furthermore, define your function $f$ and the initial conditions to pass to the problem class constructor.
 Then, create your solver, set the attributes
 (method, absolute/relative tolerance etc.) and use the simulate method to simulate.

-For more information about Assimulo, documentation tutorial etc, see the docs from the older [JModelica](http://www.jmodelica.org/assimulo) website.

 Sundials Compliance
 -------------------
 Current Assimulo development aims for compliancy with Sundials [v2.7.0](https://github.com/LLNL/sundials/releases/tag/v2.7.0).